aswatisrl/vidi-mqtt-driver/README.md

     - DOCKER_VERNEMQ_USER_appuser='12345678'
 ```
 Caveat: passing the passwords as environment variables you cannot have a `=` character in your password.
+Consider using Docker secrets for improved security in production environments.

 #### Service `api-server`
 - Replace `<MYSQL_ROOT_PASSWORD>` with the password you specified in the service *mysql*